-So far you might have used external Git providers like GitHub, GitLab or Bitbucket etc… or Git software programs like Gitea or Gogs, etc… as your version control systems.
-But do you know you can also set up a Git Server locally on your PC ?
+So far you might have used external Git providers like GitHub, GitLab or Bitbucket, etc… or Git software programs like Gitea or Gogs, etc… as your version control systems.
+But do you know you can also set up a Git Server locally on your PC?

-Started to think about it?
+Started thinking about it already?
 Let me show you how.

-- Two Windows PCs with Git software installed.
+- Two PCs with Git software installed.
 This tutorial uses two Windows PCs for the same.